littledan/import-map-feature-tests/README.md

 `{ "global": "Interface" }`

 Note that this would include things like attributes operations on the global object, not just interfaces.
+Even if this property of the global object is a getter with a side effect, the getter is not run here--it is just checked whether the global object has such a property (including through its prototype chain, but not including anything which is populated based on the document, such as the named properties object).

 ### Module export or global has a property